 History - TOKYO got devastated repeatedly but restored every time

 If you are a history lover, you cannot miss the Imperial Palace, which was once called Edo castle where Shogun was living.
-The peaceful handover of the castle from the last Shogun to the emperor in 1868 was one of the most important moment in Japan's history.
+The peaceful handover of the castle from the last Shogun to the emperor in 1868 was one of the most important moments in Japan's history.

 Now many visitors visited only to Double-Bridge at the Imperial Palace, but it is not enough.
-To learn the history, please go to East Garden (open to public 5 days a week, entrance fee is free of charge), then walk up to the remains of the Edo castle tower.
+To learn the history, please go to East Garden (open to public 5 days a week, the entrance fee is free of charge), then walk up to the remains of the Edo castle tower.
 The tower was the highest at a time of construction in the 17th century, but it was burned down by fire only 20 years later.
-Since then, castle tower has not been reconstructed as it is useless in peaceful time.
+Since then, the castle tower has not been reconstructed as it is useless in a peaceful time.

 To learn the history of Japan and Tokyo deeply, there are two recommendable places to visit.
 One is the Tokyo National Museum in Ueno.
 It is the oldest and largest museum in Japan, and its exhibition provides an overview of Japanese history and culture chronologically.
 Ueno area has a lot of museums.
 It is heaven for art-lovers!